Brachycephalic obstructive airway syndrome (BOAS) in dogs

 • Sleep disorders

-Causes of brachycephalic airway obstruction syndrome (BAOS) in dogs
+Causes of BOAS in dogs

-This syndrome has resulted from the conformation or breed trait for brachycephalic dogs; i.e., breeding for a short face and head shape.
-Most brachycephalic dogs are affected by upper airway obstruction to some extent.
-The incidence of BAOS increases significantly as relative muzzle length shortens and generally occurs in dogs whose muzzles are less than half their cranial lengths.
+The incidence of BOAS increases significantly as relative muzzle length shortens and generally occurs in dogs whose muzzles are less than half their head lengths.
 One or more of the typical respiratory disorders will be present, with almost all affected animals appearing to have an elongated soft palate, and about half having narrowed nasal passages.

 Contributing and complicating factors that can increase the severity of the syndrome include: